Why Invest in Multifamily Real Estate?

 The suppply of new housing in the United States has not yet recovered from the damage caused by the Great Financial Crisis, when new construction ground to a halt.
 Following the crisis, construction of multifamily housing did eventually increase, but this new construction consisted primarily higher-end rental housing.
 Overall, according to the Brookings Institution, the stock of affordable and workforce housing has actually declined since the crisis1.

-In total, Freddie Mac estimates that the current rate of housing completions is approximately 1.73 million housing units per year, vs. demand of approximately 1.62 million housing units per year2.
-However, this 100,000 surplus in completions is simply not enough to overcome over 10 years of insufficient housing supply, according to recent data from the Census Bureau and HUD3.
+In total, Freddie Mac estimates that the current rate of housing completions is approximately 1.601 million housing units per year, vs. demand of approximately 1.62 million housing units per year2.
+However, this 200,000 deficit does not tell nearly the full story, which is that the Great Financial Crisis led to nearly a decade of underbuilding, and this insufficient level of completions, even if increased significantly, would not be nearly enough to overcome over a decade of undersupply, according to recent data from the Census Bureau and HUD3.

 The issues around creating additional housing units to meet this demand cannot be easily solved, according to Freddie Mac4.
 These issues include: